Donate now

 Descriptive economics of cancer

-• Estimation of productivity losses due to cancer-related premature mortality at the global, regional, and national levels.
+• Estimate the productivity losses due to cancer-related premature mortality and morbidity from cancer at the global, regional, and national levels.

-• Priority-setting in cancer prevention and control.
-Working with WHO to assist national policy-makers to obtain the best value for money by identifying priority interventions in cancer planning and evaluating the impact, cost, and feasibility of a package of interventions according to country capacity.
+• Perform priority-setting in cancer prevention and control.
+Collaborations with WHO and partners to assist national policy-makers to obtain the best value for money by identifying priority interventions in cancer planning and evaluating the impact, cost, and feasibility of a package of interventions according to country capacity.

 Other related activities within CSU